unusualkid/video_player/README.md

 # Video Player

-Make a video player with three React components.
+Make a video player that loads four different videos from Codecademy's database.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).